Weight Loss

 You should take Zepbound with caution if you take certain medications or have type 2 diabetes.

 To make sure Zepbound is safe and effective for you, talk to your healthcare provider and/or your pharmacist about the potential side effects and how to recognize and manage them.
-And have regular follow-up appointments and monitoring while on Zepbound.
+Make and keep regular follow-up appointments for monitoring while on Zepbound.

-Klarity connects people just like you with an independent healthcare professional who specializes in weight management.
+Klarity Health connects people just like you with independent healthcare professionals who specialize in weight management.
 Your provider can help you decide if Zepbound is right for you.
-Find a weight loss provider and start losing.
+Find a weight loss provider and start losing weight soon.

 Get free, credible health and wellness tips from Klarity